Azure/Edge-infrastructure-quickstart-template/README.md

 This repository offers a simple solution with static infrastructure templates to set up your multiple edge locations, designed for ease of use.
 Scale effortlessly to multiple sites with a comprehensive stage-by-stage management pipeline.

-By using this template, you can get 1) a scalable and extendible repository structure following the best practice, 2) organized varaibles with the recommended values to boost your initial setup, and 3) a customizable CD pipeline with automations
+By using this template, you can get 1) a scalable and extendible repository structure following the best practice, 2) organized variables with the recommended values to boost your initial setup, and 3) a customizable CD pipeline with automations

 <details>